itsmateo20/itsmateo20/README.md

 ## 🎮 My Games:

 - **Our Dreams (ALPHA):** A [Roblox](https://www.roblox.com/) horror game built using the Roblox free-to-use program [Roblox Studio](https://create.roblox.com/), the game is focused about dreams that we all have had in our lives.
 [Check it out!](https://www.roblox.com/games/14422530814)

+## 🧑‍🤝‍🧑 Contributed Projects:

+- **notespace 2.0:** I helped on the website application for notespace as a programmer, an educational tool helping students with organized notes, summary videos, flashcards, and tests.
+The platform offers free resources across subjects like math, Polish, biology, and much more, and allows users to contribute their own content for others to use to learn from. **(17.06.2024 - 15.09.2024)** [Website](https://notespace.edu.pl/)

 ## 📫 Ways on contacting me: